anvaka/jsruntime/README.md

 jsruntime
 =========

-Chrome Extension to explore javascript runtime.
+This is a [Google Chrome extension](https://chrome.google.com/webstore/detail/js-runtime-inspector/iilpjebedgohcmlffhnkhbjhabkdhfmn ) to explore javascript runtime.

+It allows developers to explore javscript objects graph in memory.
+You can search objects by property names or values.

+Be careful though - it uses regex to find properties.
+You can easily hang your browser if your object model is large.